 Simultaneous High-Speed Data Imaging

 Managing data storage for the forensic industry has become easier with modern technologies.
 One of these is simultaneous high speed data imaging.
-The Ciphertex CX-Linux operating system enables the Ciphertex SecureNAS® to acquire data from up to four Forensic imagers.
+The Ciphertex RhinOS 24.1 operating system enables the Ciphertex SecureNAS® to acquire data from up to four Forensic imagers.
 It can do so at peak performance while supporting multiple input sources with different file systems.
 The OS, therefore, can handle heterogeneous system configurations.
 This saves time and increases throughput.

 What Is the Chain of Custody?